 A live action remake is currently in the works.
-I’m gonna predict it’s gonna suck monkey balls.
+I’m gonna predict it’ll suck monkey balls.
 Not because the actress playing Ariel is black, because it’s gonna be another lazy cash grab turning animated classics into expensive prostitutes like The Kardashians/Jenners.

 I don’t give a hoot with SPOILERS listed.
 We all know the story has been told on Broadway and parodied many times.
-Does The Little Mermaid still holds up as the movie responsible for launching The Disney Renaissance?
-Let’s find out shall we?
+Does The Little Mermaid still hold up as the movie responsible for launching The Disney Renaissance?
+Let’s find out, shall we?

 Healthy & Infected Qualities

 Healthy: Jodi Benson did an excellent job for her voiceover performance as Ariel.

 Christopher Daniel Barnes did a decent job for his voiceover performance as Prince Eric.
 I’m surprised the voice of Spider-Man from the 90’s cartoon also voiced Prince Eric.

 Animation Directors Ron Clements & John Musker both did a great job shepherding the film.

 Jeffery Katzenberg helped the duo as a supervisor making sure the movie is organized.